shivannis/xandr-docs-public/xandr-docs/articles/curate/getting-started-with-roles.md

 ---

-# Microsoft curate - Getting started with roles
+# Microsoft Curate - Getting started with roles

 As a company doing business with Xandr, it's possible that you have more than one user responsible for your company's